 The entrance to Raufarhólshellir lava cave

-Raufarhólshellir is located only 34 km away from Reykjavík city.
-To get out of Reykjavík follow route 1 for some 18 km, then turn right on route 39, where it says Þorlákshöfn - and drive for 12 km on that road.
-Road 39 is called Þrengslin and the main entrance to the cave is on your left-hand side.
+Raufarhólshellir is located only 34 km from Reykjavík.
+To get out of Reykjavík, follow route 1 for some 18 km, then turn right on route 39, where it says Þorlákshöfn, and drive for 12 km on that road.

-To reach Raufarhólshellir cave you can rent a car in Reykjavík for the day and also visit other areas of South-Iceland on the same day i.e. the pretty villages Eyrarbakki and Stokkseyri by the sea.
+To reach Raufarhólshellir cave, you can rent a car in Reykjavík for the day and also visit other areas of South Iceland on the same day, i.e., the pretty villages Eyrarbakki and Stokkseyri by the sea.

 The lovely little Village Eyrarbakki on the South Coast of Iceland & Húsið - the House

-If you want to join a tour with transport from Reykjavík then that is also possible with the following tour:
+If you want to join a tour with transport from Reykjavík, then that is also possible with the following tour:

 Lava Tunnel|Raufarholshellir Caving Tour